letsencrypt/acme-spec/draft-barnes-acme.md

 As illustrated by the figure in the overview section above, the authorization process proceeds in two phases.
 The client first requests a new authorization, and then the server issues challenges that the client responds to.

 To begin the key authorization process, the client sends a POST request to the server's new-authorization resource.
-The body of the POST request MUST contain a JWS object, whose payload MUST be an initial authorization object.
-This JWS object MUST contain the "identifier" field, so that the server knows what identifier is being authorized.
+The body of the POST request MUST contain a JWS object, whose payload MUST be a partial authorization object.
+This JWS object MUST contain only the "identifier" field, so that the server knows what identifier is being authorized.
 The client MAY provide contact information in the "contact" field in this or any subsequent request.

 ~~~~~~~~~~